 As a general principle, every advertisement for a collective investment scheme must have the prior authorization of the SFC.
-This requirement is derived from the Protection of Investors Ordinance (PIO), and is a provision of this Code.
-The issue of an unauthorized advertisement may be an offence under s.4 of the PIO.
+This requirement is derived from the Ordinance, and is a provision of this Code.
+The issue of an unauthorized advertisement may be an offence under s.103 of the Ordinance.
 These guidelines should be interpreted as guidance rather than rigid rules, and issuers are expected to be guided by their spirit, as well as the content.